LukeSmithxyz/emailwiz/README.md

   [Vultr](https://www.vultr.com/docs/what-ports-are-blocked) for instance
   blocks this by default, you need to open a support ticket with them to open it.
 You can't send mail if 25 is blocked
+- Keep in mind that .xyz domains are considered "NTLD" or NEW Top Level Domains and Spam Assassin and other spam blockers (especially corporate/enterprise spam blockers) will block these NTLD's purely based on this fact alone.
+Some corporate and/or enterprise email filters are much more agressive than Gmail's.
+Keep this in mind when you try to send an email to a friend who works at a large company and they never receive your email.